 Despite the paradise beach the beach never got crowded!
 So a real hidden gem.

 Moalboal in a nutshell: If diver or not, you can definitely spend four nights here without being bored for a second.

-From Moalboal you can get a direct but to Cebu City, which makes leaving this little paradise very easy as well.
-In my personal opinion neither Cebu nor Manila have anything great to offer, so rather spend time in the above mentioned places, you will fall in love with for sure.
+From Moalboal you can get direct but to Cebu City, which makes leaving this little paradise very easy as well.
+In my personal opinion neither Cebu nor Manila have anything great to offer, so rather spend time in the above-mentioned places, you will fall in love with for sure.

 P.S.: For more travel-related stuff, follow me on Instagram!